Shailesh098/Shailesh098/README.md

 ## ❓ Frequently Asked Questions

 ### 🔹 Q: Open to freelance or remote work?
-**Yes**, I’m actively open to freelance, contract, and remote analytical projects.
+**Yes**, I’m actively open to full-time, contract, remote and freelance analytical projects.

 ### 🔹 Q: Which domains do you work in?
 Finance, complaints, risk, customer analytics, KPI tracking & dashboards.